On This page

 In addition to blatant, intentional abuse at the hands of their caregivers, nursing home residents can also be the victims of simple neglect.
 This is becoming more common as some nursing homes become understaffed or have a high turnover of underpaid and undertrained caregivers.

 Overwhelmed facilities might fail to provide residents with proper hydration and nutrition.
-This can be a life-threatening problem, and many residents are not able to get food or drink for themselves and they might not even be aware of their thirst and hunger.
+This can be a life-threatening problem.
+Many residents are not able to get food or drink for themselves, or they might not even be aware of their thirst and hunger.

 Personal hygiene neglect is another serious problem.
 Residents might be left un-bathed in dirty clothes for hours or even days.
 It is also possible that soiled beds will be left unchanged, and the cleanliness of the actual facility might fall into an unsanitary condition.